Dobunni: Sub-Roman period

-After the collapse of the Roman Provincial Government, the core of this area retained territorial identity until the Battle of Deorham in 577, (regarded by some as a dubious event) when the Saxons made advances as far as the River Severn.
+After the collapse of the Roman provincial government, the core of this area retained its territorial identity until the Battle of Deorham in 577 (regarded by some as a dubious event), when the Saxons made advances as far as the River Severn.
 These gains were reversed 50 years later when Penda of Mercia fought the West Saxons at the Battle of Cirencester, and the area came under the influence of Mercia as the sub-kingdom of the Hwicce.
-It has been suggested that the area retained a distinct identity as a Christian sub-kingdom, instead of being simply absorbed into Pagan Mercia, as a reward for an alliance against the West Saxons; and that this is evidence of a cultural continuity between the Dobunni Civitas and the Hwicce Kingdom.
+It has been suggested that the area retained a distinct identity as a Christian sub-kingdom, instead of being simply absorbed into pagan Mercia, as a reward for an alliance against the West Saxons; and that this is evidence of a cultural continuity between the civitas of the Dobunni and the kingdom of Hwicce.

 Coinage

 The Dobunni were one of the tribes believed to have issued coins before Roman arrival and the introduction and adoption of Roman currency.
-Numismatic evidence suggests that the Dobunni kings subdivided their land between a north and south zone, sometimes becoming unified in a single ruler.
+Numismatic evidence suggests that the Dobunni kings subdivided their land between a north and south zone, sometimes becoming unified under a single ruler.

 A repeated theme of coins ascribed to the Dobunni is a branched emblem appearing on the obverse.
 The symbol's significance and origins are unclear although corn, ferns and a derivative of the wreath on the British Q stater have all been suggested.